Can't Buy Me Love (film): Plot

 At a New Year's Eve party at Big John's house, Ronald starts drinking and has a romantic tryst with his date, Iris, in the bathroom.
 Cindy walks by and hears Ronald reciting her special poem to Iris.
-Devastated, Cindy starts drinking even more.
-Later, Cindy's boyfriend, Bobby, unexpectedly shows up at the party.
-After Bobby learns about Cindy's "relationship" with Ronald, he breaks up with her.
-Cindy tries to explain that Ronald paid her to pretend they were dating, but Bobby does not believe her and walks out on her.
-In a drunken rage, Cindy reveals the truth about her and Ronald to the partygoers, and Ronald is immediately ostracized.
-Dejected, he leaves and spends the night in his garage crying himself to sleep.
+Cindy's boyfriend, Bobby, unexpectedly shows up at the party, and when he learns about her "relationship" with Ronald, very publicly breaks up with her.
+In a drunken rage, Cindy reveals the truth about her ties to Ronald to the partygoers, and Ronald is immediately ostracized.
 When school resumes, he finds himself a social outcast, by both the jocks and the nerds.
 His attempts to reconcile with both Cindy and Kenneth are rebuffed.

 Ronald gets an opportunity to redeem himself at lunch when he sees Quint, a jock, bullying Kenneth after noticing Kenneth helping Patty with her math homework.
-Quint threatens Kenneth with physical violence if Kenneth does not go back to "his side of the cafeteria."
-Ronald intervenes, threatening to break Quint's pitching arm if he does not leave Kenneth alone.
-Ronald points out that the three were all friends at one time: when they were nine, Quint fell out of their treehouse and broke his arm and Kenneth and Ronald carried him twelve blocks to the hospital.
-Ronald confesses he was desperate to run with the popular crowd but had messed up by trying to buy his way in (unlike Kenneth, who was helping Patty out of a genuine interest in her), that the clique dynamic is "all bullshit" and that it is tough enough just being yourself, and walks away.
-Quint apologizes to Kenneth and they shake hands as the whole school applauds.
-Ronald officially redeems himself with his friends and Cindy.

-Recognizing Ronald's worth, Cindy chooses to spend an evening with him rather than hang out with her friends, hopping on the back of his riding lawnmower.
-Ronald then asks Cindy to prom, and they kiss for the first time, as the Beatles' title song plays.
+Ronald breaks up the fight and points out how pointless school tribalism is, drawing applause from his peers.
+A few days later, Ronald shows up at Cindy's house in the morning on his riding lawnmower, waking her up and then apologizing to her for all he did to her.
+He pours out his heart to her, saying that all he ever wanted was to be close to her and popularity was not the goal.
+Ronald then asks Cindy to prom, and they kiss for the first time.
 The new couple then ride off into the sunset on the lawnmower.

 Cast

 Production notes

 The film was shot on location in Tucson, Arizona, at Tucson High Magnet School (then known as Tucson High School).
 The choreography is by Paula Abdul, who makes an uncredited appearance as a dancer.

 On a date where the main characters begin to bond, they jump the perimeter wall and explore the 309th Aerospace Maintenance and Regeneration Group Aircraft Bone Yard on Davis–Monthan Air Force Base that contains 4,400 aircraft.

 The film was originally titled Boy Rents Girl but was changed when rights to The Beatles song of the same name were obtained.
+The cast included long time character actor, Steve Franken, in a minor role, and Seth Green in one of his earlier roles.